ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 Note that this library is separate from the extension code (`amp-video-iframe-0.1.js`), because it lives on the non-AMP document that is iframed.

-The provided callback specifies how the AMP document and the iframed video document.
+The provided callback specifies how the AMP document and the iframed video document talk to each other.
 You need to implement a set of playback methods and event dispatchers to plug these together.
-For common video frameworks, the integration script already provides [readymade playback support](#readymade-integrations), but you can also [write a custom integration yourself](#custom-integrations) if you don't use any of the tools for which readymade support is available.
+For common video frameworks, the integration script [provides readymade playback support](#readymade-integrations), but you can also [write a custom integration yourself](#custom-integrations) if you don't use any of the tools for which support is available.

 {% call callout('Do not autoplay yourself', type='caution') %}
 **Never play the video inside the frame automatically.** Instead, you should support the integration script and use the `amp-video-iframe` tag with the `autoplay` attribute.
 The AMP component will automatically send the necessary signals to your iframe to autoplay for a better user experience.